Saptarshi2001/PyHttp/README.md

 - Supports status codes 200 , 400 , 501
 - Capability of handling multiple conections
 - Renders images and videos in the browser
+- Keeps a log file of the pages requested

 ## Getting Started